Computing to Change the World for the Better:

 - Present their research results as a poster or via an oral presentation

-Who can attend the workshop?
+Who attended the workshop?